 It seems to have become a trend to make men believe that women don’t grow a bush over their vagina.
 It’s a fact and you better start dealing with it, guys I am talking to you.

-Women have been criticised for having body hair since the beginning of time.
+Women have been criticized for having body hair since the beginning of time.
 Having pubic hair is considered disgraceful for females and it has descended so much into the mindset that now, the trimming is being upgraded to being shape-trim.

 Yeah, the pubic hair is being trimmed into shapes.